ekdeguzm/ekdeguzm/README.md

 ## Hi there!  👋

-My name is Kawayan De Guzman (kah-WHY-yin), a Wildlife Conservation Biology major from the University of California, Davis.
+My name is Emil De Guzman, a Wildlife Conservation Biology major from the University of California, Davis.
 While in undergrad, I learned Python and R to automate processes and improve data analysis for an estuarine ecology research project; what started as a curiosity turned into a deep passion for programming.

 In 2022, I received a grant to participate in a programming retreat at the [Recurse Center](https://www.recurse.com/) where I took collaborated with others to craft mere ideas into realities on the internet.
 In the past four years since graduating, I also worked, volunteered, and studied in four different countries as a forester, restoration biological scientist, science educator, and fisheries researcher.